aderbalfarias/snippet/Algorithms/BigONationAlgorithms.md

 ## Asymptotic Functions

 Big O is what is known as an asymptotic function.
-All this means, is that it concerns itself with the performance of an algorithm at the limit – i.e. – when lots of input is thrown at it.
+All this means, is that it concerns itself with the performance of an algorithm at the limit (i.e. – when lots of input is thrown at it).

 Big O doesn't care about how well your algorithm does with inputs of small size.
 It's concerned with large inputs (think sorting a list of one million numbers vs. sorting a list of 5 numbers).